About the Portfolio

 You will receive an email with a link once you have selected LM173 Immersive Software Engineering on the CAO.

 International students who apply directly to UL for the LM173 BSc will likewise receive an email with a link.
-Use this link to upload your submission as either a .doc, .docx, or .pdf file.
+Use this link to upload your submission as a .pdf file for each question.

 For CAO applicants